-- how to find information on services and activities that can help you to stay healthy, active and independent for longer; - Adult Social Care what it is and what we do; - how we work out if your needs are at a level at which the council would fund social care support to help you; - planning and paying for your care and support; - getting support if you are a carer; - what to do if you are concerned about someone who may be at risk of abuse (safeguarding; and - how to contact Redcar and Cleveland Adult Social Care, including what to do in an emergency.
+- How to find information on services and activities that can help you to stay healthy, active, and independent for longer. - Adult social care what it is and what we do. - How we work out if your needs are at a level at which the council would fund social care support to help you. - Planning and paying for your care and support. - Getting support if you are a carer. - What to do if you are concerned about someone who may be at risk of abuse. - How to contact Redcar & Cleveland Adult Social Care, including what to do in an emergency.

-Do you need some help to stay active, healthy and independent?
+1. Do you need some help to stay active, healthy, and independent?

-There are many things you can do to help yourself keep healthy, active and independent.
+There are many things you can do to help yourself keep healthy, active, and independent.
 By looking after yourself and making your own care and support arrangements as your needs begin to develop, you can often delay or avoid the need for social care services.
 There are many organisations which can help when you need some support or advice.

 We can provide information on services and activities which are available to everyone in your community.
-These include things like leisure activities, lunch and social clubs, and services such as 'handyman', cleaning or befriending (someone to keep you company).
+These include things like leisure activities, lunch and social clubs, and services such as 'handyman,' cleaning, or befriending (someone to keep you company).
 You may have to pay for some of these services although some may be free.